vedderb/bldc/lispBM/README.md

 Several app-inputs can be detached from the external interfaces and overridden from lisp.
 This is useful to take advantage of existing throttle curves and control modes from the apps while providing a custom input source.

+**Note:** Detach does *not* mean that the app output is disabled, it means that you can provide the input for the app instead of having it read the external peripheral.
+So if you e.g. detach the app and override the input with 0 the app will keep sending the corresponding command to the motor as usual, even if that command is a stop command.
+If you want to disable the app output you can have a look at [app-disable-output](#app-disable-output).

 #### app-adc-detach

 ```clj